 In order to determine which mesh system is best for you, it's helpful to understand some Wi-Fi basics.

 There are two Wi-Fi frequency bands: 2.4GHz and 5GHz.
-Signals sent over 2.4GHz travel farther, but aren't as robust as those traveling over 5GHz; conversely, 5GHz signals don't travel as far, but can carry more data faster than 2.4GHz.
+Signals sent over 2.4GHz travel farther, but aren't as robust as those traveling over 5GHz; conversely, 5GHz signals don't travel as far, but can carry around 10 times more data faster than 2.4GHz.
 Within each of these frequency bands are a number of channels over which the signal is carried; think of a frequency band as a highway and the channels as the individual lanes on the highway.

 How you deploy mesh systems will affect how they work.